 Download a checklist

-Inside the Sakina app, the same checklist is tickable offline \u2014 so your partner can mark items off while you\u2019re in labour.
-See the app.
+Inside the Sakina app, the same checklist is tickable offline — so your partner can mark items off while you’re in labour.
+For a free web version you can print or email right now, use our interactive hospital bag checklist tool.

 Related reads

 Content is for general information.
-Adapt packing based on your specific hospital\u2019s guidance.
+Adapt packing based on your specific hospital’s guidance.